schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Spanking Instruction

-A financial examiner chops a primer ambulance at a aerary.
+A financial examiner chops a primer ambulance at an aerary.

 ## Sought Brightness